The story of the blogger who got to work with Bielsa after inspiring Pep

 Over breakfast, Manna showed his analytical graphics of Barcelona games that he had taken from televised fixtures, and he soon had both Guardiola and Trueba transfixed by his passion and intrigue.

-It was a time when Greece and Italy had enjoyed success at international level through direct, 4-4-2 football, and Manna, despite his youth, was convinced that behind a central figure in the systems of Cruyff and Van Gaal hid the soul of a coach who could breathe new life into the Total Football way.
+It was a time when Greece and Italy had enjoyed success at international level via direct, 4-4-2 football.
+Despite his youth, Manna was convinced that behind a central figure in the systems of Cruyff and Van Gaal hid the soul of a coach who could breathe new life into the Total Football way.